RAI-SCC/torch_bayesian/README.md

 but we are all adults here: Always call `return_log_prob` on the top module in the hierarchy (and noone will get hurt).
-When creating advance `VIModule`s you will need to consider, that provided modules return two additional tensors - prior_log_prob and variational_log_prob - during training.
+When creating advance `VIModule`s you will need to consider, that provided modules return a tuple during training.
+The first element of this tuple is the usual model output.
+The second element is a tuple containing two additional tensors: prior_log_prob and variational_log_prob.
 Your modules must be able to handle both cases (by checking `_return_log_prob`) and return log probs accordingly.
 If you have multiple submodels returning log probs you can just add them.
+You can easily bundle the required values into the required format with `vi.util.to_log_prob_return_format`, which accepts the intended module output and the two log probs and returns the in the required format.
+This format is also the expected input of `KullBackLeiblerLoss`.

 Creating custom `VIModules` with parameters goes beyond the scope of this guide.

 ## Variational Inference